student holding up school of social work sweatshirt

 Program Entry Term Application Opens Application Deadline

-MSW Advanced Standing Summer 2024 Open Now!
-Deadline: April 15, 2024
+MSW Advanced Standing Summer 2025 Application open Priority Deadline:

-MSW Regular Admission Fall 2024 Open Now!
-Deadline: April 15, 2024
+MSW Regular Admission Fall 2025 Application open Priority Deadline:

-Incomplete applications including those missing recommendations will not be considered after the deadline.
+NOTE: Incomplete applications including those missing recommendations will not be considered after the deadline.

 Liberal Arts Requirements

 Graduate education in social work at the UConn School of Social Work builds on a solid liberal arts foundation attained at the baccalaureate level.
-Applicants with a strong liberal arts foundation will have creative, analytical, and dialectical thinking skills gained from their undergraduate education in literature, the arts, politics, economics, history, philosophy, and the human and natural sciences.
+Applicants with a strong liberal arts foundation will have creative, analytical and dialectical thinking skills gained from their undergraduate education in literature, the arts, politics, economics, history, philosophy, and the human and natural sciences.
 Entering students are expected to possess the intellectual and scholarly preparation needed for written and verbal communication, as well as for synthesizing and conceptualizing knowledge about advanced social work practice.
 They must also have knowledge about people, diverse cultures, social issues and problems.
 You must submit evidence of your liberal arts background in both your personal statement and official undergraduate transcript.

 MSW applicants must have a bachelor’s degree or be close to completing their bachelor’s degree from an accredited college or university demonstrating a liberal arts foundation.
 This coursework may include at least one course from each of the following categories: the Natural Sciences; the Social and Behavioral Sciences; and the Humanities and Arts.